livingstyleguide/livingstyleguide/README.md

 @style color-swatch-border-radius: 0
 ```

-* For a full list of options, [have a look at the source](https://github.com/livingstyleguide/livingstyleguide/blob/master/stylesheets/_livingstyleguide.scss) (just strip `$livingstyleguide--` from the variables).
+* For a full list of options, [have a look at the source](https://github.com/livingstyleguide/livingstyleguide/blob/master/stylesheets/_livingstyleguide.scss) (just strip `$lsg--` from the variables).
 * Every Sass expression is allowed
 * Variables defined in your production Sass are available
 * `code-color` generates a whole color scheme for syntax highlighting in your corporate colors